Dave Warner (musician): Theatrical works

 In 1982, his revue, The Sensational Sixties started to tour large suburban hotels.
 Written and produced by Warner, the show was successful.
 In 1985, Warner wrote and appeared in a musical, The Sixties and All That Pop.
 Later that year Planet Pres, a rock musical written by him, was produced by the WA Theatre Company, and performed at the Playhouse Theatre.

 In 1987, Warner managed and wrote songs for a female trio, Pleasure Principle.
 He performed (and wrote) a one-man show, Australian Heroes.
 He had a small parts in the movies Boundaries of the Heart (1988) and Boys in the Island (1989).

 Screen works

 The first feature film written by Warner, Cut (2000), was a teen slasher starring Molly Ringwald and Kylie Minogue.
 He followed up with Balmain Boys (TV movie) and Garage Days (both 2002) and then Ravenswood (2006) starring Stephen Moyer and Teresa Palmer.
 He was one of the chief writers of the drama TV series Going Home and the short TV feature Roll, as well as writing more than ten episodes of McLeod's Daughters.
 Warner wrote in an episode of Packed to the Rafters that featured his single Suburban Boy in a storyline starring Craig McLachlan as a faded 1980s rock star.
+In 1994 he hosted the ABC Sunday morning football program Ballzup!.